sstelfox/stelfox.net/content/blog/2014-06-03-modifying-the-hosts-file-in-a-docker-container.md

 Docker mounts an /etc/hosts file inside it's containers, read-only, and the container's 'root' user has had it's mount permissions revoked so it's not able to be modified.
 Other users have encountered this issue, and a [novel workaround was put forward][1].
-The solution however makes use of perl, and is specific too ubuntu base systems.
+The solution however makes use of Perl, and is specific too Ubuntu base systems.

 I'll explain the solution after showing a more general way to accomplish the same thing.
 Different linux systems will store their libraries in different